 Tim Robson, Managing Director of NSU Media, an employee engagement agency and the author of ‘Showing Up: How to Make a Greater Impact at Work’ delivered the session ‘Celebrating Impact among our Frontline Leaders, the Power of storytelling’.
 It majored on how frontline engagement, storytelling and sharing best-practice drives better outcomes for frontline teams and their customers, alongside delivering on key organisational promises.

-Following the workshops Stephen Hart, Managing Director of the National Leadership Academy, updated participants on GMTS, the Regional Talent boards and highlighted the link between ‘culture, performance and leadership’.
+Following the workshops Stephen Hart, Managing Director of the NHS Leadership Academy gave an update.
 Michael West then presented on ‘Compassionate and Collective Leadership for High Quality Care’, detailing how ‘creating positive emotion’ and ‘good team working’ and how Compassionate Leadership can stimulate ‘Innovation, learning and quality improvement’.

 We were also really pleased to highlight some of the work we have undertaken to evaluate and research our work and impact.
 We were keen to hear from participants and created many opportunities to do that during the day and we were delighted to receive this feedback.
 Impact created the conditions for conversation, collaboration and partnership working, which pave the way for us to make a difference, together, alongside the policy thinking which will shape our future.
 The day was closed with a video of Anna Rossiter, Assistant General Manager for Theatre, Critical Care & Anaesthetics for North Bristol Hospital Trust and a recent Mary Seacole and LIFT programme graduate, entitled ‘Finding My Place’.